brett-ford/grade-reports/README.md

 ## Automated Grade Reports

-This project automates the process of communicating my students' grades to them.
-I maintain three Google Sheets files, one for each course I teach, to store grades.
-Since it's important for students to be able to monitor their performance, regular grade updates are helpful but time consuming.
-Previously, students needed to ask for their grades, either in, either in person or via email.

-This project allows me to send grade updates to all students by running one script.
+This project automates the process of communicating with students about their grades.

+I use Google Sheets to record grades. one file per course.
+It's important for students to receive regular feedback, both qualitative and quantitative.
+Exchanging feedback is time consuming and prone to miscommunication.
+To solve this problem, I developed this project so that each student would have their own grade record accessible on their Google Drive account.

 The app consists of two processes.

+1) The setup process is run at the benning of a school year to create the necessary files for each student.
+It reads students' names and other pertinent information from my grade books via the Google Sheets API.
+It then creates a Google Sheet with the necessary headers for each student and shares the sheet with the student's school Google Drive account.
+It also shares the sheet with the student's advisor.

-The setup process reads my grade books through the Google Sheets API and creates, shares, and inserts headers for each student listed in the grade book.
-The update process reads my grade books and inserts a new line in each student's sheet.
+2) When run, the update process reads my grade books and inserts a new line in each student's sheet.
 The update includes the student's current grade in addition to all significant milestone grades such as quarter and semester grades.

+Students' Google Sheet IDs are stored in a csv file with their school email address as a primary key.
+Their advisor's email address is also included on the record.

+Students can check their grades any time.
+If they agree with the assessment, then no student-teacher communication is necessary.
+If not, then we can work together to resolve the discrepancy.